Dr. Ryan D’Arcy, neuroscientist-inventor-healer

 Food for thought

 Ryan is considered a world leader in diagnostic imaging of the brain.
 He’s come a long way from his days of dissecting dogfish brains for his high school biology class.
-Born and raised in Williams Lake, British Columbia, he left to attend Vancouver Island’s Brentwood College School, where he took an immediate liking to biology and physics.
+Born and raised in Williams Lake, B.C., he left to attend Vancouver Island’s Brentwood College School, where he took an immediate interest in biology and physics.
 “I always liked to take things apart to try and figure out how they worked,” he says.

 After graduating high school in 1990, he went on to immerse himself thoroughly in the world of the mind.
 He picked up a BSc from the University of Victoria in 1996, an MSc (in 1998) and PhD (in 2002) in Neuroscience from Dalhousie University.
 Then he did a Postdoctoral Fellowship in Magnetic Resonance Imaging (MRI) at IBD in Winnipeg, Manitoba, before moving to Halifax, Nova Scotia in 2003, where he transitioned to head up NRC’s Atlantic biodiagnostics team.